Last Updated on

 Texture Photography: Use the Right Gear

 These movements shouldn’t have a big impact on texture photography, but if you want to avoid it, think about investing in a tripod to reduce camera shakes.
-To avoid pressing the shutter, you can set a timer and have completely clear pictures.
+To avoid pressing the shutter at all and eliminate any possible movement, you can set a timer and have completely clear pictures.

 The Importance of Depth of field

 As you’ve learned, the depth of field is connected with aperture.
 For texture photography, you’ll have to play a lot with the aperture value to get the perfect depth of field for your subject.